wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

     ### Users, Groups, Apps

-    At the right is a count of Users, Groups, Applications, Devices managed under that Tenant.
+    At the right is a count of Users, Groups, Applications, and Devices managed under that Tenant.
     (From Tim Warner)
     <img alt="az-aad-concepts-1194x954.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1674198812/az-aad-concepts-1194x954_mivxuk.jpg">